Marketing Funnel Academy review and Steve Hofstetter – is it worth your money?

 Their ad copy is so heckin’ good.

-I thought: I’d love to have an automated funnel to bring in coaching clients now that I know what the HECK I’m doing…
+I thought: I’d love to have an automated funnel to bring in coaching clients now that I know what I’m doing…

 And I had cash to pay for the program, instead of going into debt.

-I’m also a Facebook ad whiz now and great at sales calls.
+I’m also pretty good at Facebook ads and better at sales calls.
 So I knew I wouldn’t struggle with that.

-Lastly, I got a discount as a repeat customer, 50% off their current pricing, which was great.
+Lastly, I got a discount as a repeat customer which was cool.

 Marketing Funnel Academy Review: Take 2